ibm-cloud-docs/account/monitor-notification-status.md

 The events can be region-specific, global, or they might have an unspecified location.

-To view the Incident reports page and check RCAs, complete the following steps:
+To view the incident reports page and check RCAs, complete the following steps:

 1. In the {{site.data.keyword.Bluemix_notm}} console, click the **Notifications** icon ![Notifications icon "Notifications"](../icons/Notification.svg) in the menu bar.
 1. Click **View cloud status**.